 Flowers of the season are more accustomed to seasonal outdoor temperatures than hothouse flowers of another season.
 You may save money using readily seasonal flowers versus out-of-season flowers shipped from another climate.
 As a bonus, seasonal flower colors are typically more complimentary to the season’s wedding fashion colors as well.
 Celebrate the season with flowers!

 1. Cut the stems to about 2″ to 3″ long and remove any large stamens and pollen.
 I always give them a little shake to dislodge any pollen, petals or leaves that might be loose.

-2. Dip the stem into water with a few drops of bleach solution and lay on the towel.
+2. Dip the stem into the water with a few drops of bleach solution and lay it on the towel.
 Let sit for one minute then wipe the stem dry.
 This kills any bacteria that can be living on the stems.

 3. Make small posies or bundles of the flowers in arrangements and wrap the stems with floral tape to hold them together.